defold/defold.github.io/manuals/extensions-cocoapods.md

 ---
+brief: This manual explains how to use CocoaPods to resolve dependencies in iOS and macOS builds.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["CocoaPods","Resolving dependencies"]
 title: Using CocoaPods dependencies in iOS and macOS builds
-brief: This manual explains how to use CocoaPods to resolve dependencies in iOS and macOS builds.
+toc: '["CocoaPods","Resolving dependencies"]'
 ---

 # CocoaPods